• Skip to primary navigation

 Holiday/birthday cards:

-I found that St. Jude's Ranch for Children charity accepts the front only of greeting cards that are not the following companies Hallmark, American Greetings, or Disney.
+I found that St. Jude's Ranch for Children charity accepts the front only of greeting cards (Affiliate Link) from companies: Hallmark, American Greetings, or Disney.
 Check the back of the card to see who made it, and just send the front to the address on the website.
-Or, you can create different holiday ornaments using your favorite card cover, decoupage glue, and a glass ornament.
-Visit our blog post on this topic: IDEAS TO REPURPOSE HOLIDAY PICTURE CARDS AFTER THE HOLIDAYS Below are supplies to make glass ornaments from Amazon (affiliate)
+Or, you can create different holiday ornaments (Affiliate Link) using your favorite card cover, decoupage glue, and a glass ornament.

 Old Calendars/planners: